Arrangements for reopening the church

 details for Mass attendees.
 Participation is voluntary but strongly

-- If you have a smartphone, please follow the instructions on posters around the church to register online.
+- If you have a smartphone or tablet, please follow the instructions on posters around the church to register online, either using the official “NHS Covid-19” app, or on our own tracking page.

 - Otherwise, it would greatly speed up this process if you could bring with you a slip of paper, on which you have written a contact name and phone number or email address for your group, plus the number of people in the group.
 You may wish to download and print this PDF page.